top of page

 Faculty of Law

-In addition, Marieke has been a deputy judge at the Amsterdam Court of Appeal since June 2015.
-From 2008 to 2015 she worked as a deputy judge at the District Court of The Hague.
-She is also part of the editorial board of Expertise en Recht and works as editorial secretary of Tekst & Comments Criminal Law and Tekst & Comments Criminal Procedure.
-To read more about her work, visit: https://www.ru.nl/personen/dubelaar-m/.
+Since June 2015, Marieke Dubelaar has been a deputy judge at the Amsterdam Court of Appeal.
+From 2008 to 2015, she worked as a deputy judge at the District Court of The Hague.
+She is also a member of the editorial board of Tekst & Commentaar Strafrecht en Strafvordering and the editor of the new series of monographs on the modernization of the Code of Criminal Procedure.

 bottom of page